Cast Iron Pipes Lawsuit

 Corrosion, or rust, is a common culprit of cracked, leaking, and ruptured pipes.
 It causes 25% of all pipe failures.

 Cast iron pipes can corrode externally or internally.
 External corrosion is caused by acidity in the soil.
-In moisture-rich environments, like Florida, this process can happen much faster, necessitating pipe repair as early as 25 to 40 years.
+In moisture-rich environments, in states like Florida, this process can happen much faster, necessitating pipe repair as early as 25 to 40 years.

 Corrosion inside cast iron pipes is more common.
 Sewage can build up hydrogen sulfide gas, which, when oxidized, creates sulfuric acid—the cause of cast iron corrosion.